 Amundsen’s team made it to the South Pole and back on schedule.

 Scott’s team died en route.

-Speaking Fluent English is a Good Habit
+Fluent English is a Good Habit

-The reason you don’t speak well is because you don’t have the right speaking-habits.
+If you don’t speak well it's because you don’t have the right English speaking-habits.
 If you speak slowly and awkwardly… that’s a habit.

 ...
 Mastering English is about doing the things we know work consistently and over time.